Kevin Lyman

-Kevin Lyman is the founder and operator of the Kevin Lyman Group, formerly known as 4Fini, Inc., a live event production company and brand strategy firm.
+Kevin Lyman is an American event manager who is the founder and operator of the Kevin Lyman Group, formerly known as 4Fini, Inc., a live event production company.
 His most notable live production is the live music festival series Vans Warped Tour, which attracted about 750,000 people annually and was the longest-running North American festival concert tour.

-In the Fall Semester of 2018, Lyman started teaching at USC's Thornton School of Music as an Associate Professor.
+In the fall semester of 2018, Lyman started teaching at USC Thornton School of Music as an associate professor.

 Education

-Kevin Lyman is a graduate of California State Polytechnic University, Pomona, with a degree in Recreation Administration.
+Kevin Lyman is a graduate of California State Polytechnic University, Pomona, with a degree in recreation administration.